ablanco1950/KNN_MIN/README.md

 At the end, the program presents each of the lines of the test file with an indication of the corresponding class and the one calculated by KNN_MIN.
 The tests have been made with test files that already had a class assigned, in order to establish the differences between the real class and the predicted one.

-KNN_MIN only handles files, like HIGGS and SUSY, whose fields are all numeric.